-SOLIDARITY ACTIONS, THE RIGHT TO PROTEST, AND CRIMINAL ISSUES YOU MAY FACE26 Protesting is a democitself.
-Protests are allowed and the statement of the state
+SOLIDARITY ACTIONS, THE RIGHT TO PROTEST, AND CRIMINAL ISSUES YOU MAY FACE38 Protesting is a demociated.
+Protests are allowed as they remain

 CONSTITUTIONAL RIGHT TO PROTEST

 In Canada, the right to protest is protected under ss.
 2(b), (c), and (d) of the Canadian Charter of Rights and Freedoms, which encompass the rights to freedom of expression, peaceful assembly, and association, respectively: